Visit the Campbell Scientific Forum to submit your question to users around the world.

 PC200W, which is available free of charge from the PC200W product page on our website.

-In order to incorporate a TE525-series rain gage into a wireless network, a CWS900 wireless sensor interface would be needed, as well as an A205 to program it.
+To incorporate a sensor that is compatible with wireless sensor interfaces into a wireless network, a CWS900-series wireless sensor interface is needed, as well as an A205 CWS-to-PC interface to configure it.

 Is it possible to connect more than one TDR100 to a datalogger using different SDM addresses?